RonenNess/GeonBit/docs/README.md

 # Setup

-There are 2 ways to setup *GeonBit*, from template or manually:

-## From Template

 *GeonBit* requires some unique init code and built-in content.
 Because of that, the best way to setup *GeonBit* is to use the provided ```Visual Studio``` template.